Christ-Mind-Teachings/cmi-wom/_wos/preface.md

 *I will clarify the true nature of the servant, as well as the qualities of genuine service.
-We will journey through the field of obstacles which peep the highest joy just beyond the grasp of the one who would join in union with God.*
+We will journey through the field of obstacles which keep the highest joy just beyond the grasp of the one who would join in union with God.*

 *Know this: Nothing ever imagined by the mind of man can bring the soul